 The Company has accounted for these products as discontinued operations beginning in the quarter ended June 30, 2015.
 The Company includes all current and historical results of these products in income from discontinued operations, net of tax, in the accompanying consolidated statement of operations.
-The Company classified the assets and liabilities for these discontinued products for the current period in the consolidated balance sheet as current assets and current liabilities, respectively.
-The December 31, 2014 balances do not include the re-classification of prior year assets and liabilities.
+The December 31, 2014, balances do not include the re-classification of prior year assets and liabilities.
 The Company's consolidated statements of cash flows include the cash flows from both continuing and discontinued operations.